 1. Wailea Oceanfront Boardwalk

-white-sand beaches and eight world-class resorts, the Wailea Oceanfront Boardwalk Trail is truly remarkable.
+Surrounded by white-sand beaches and eight world-class resorts, the Wailea Oceanfront Boardwalk Trail is truly remarkable.
 The 3-mile out and back trail features magnificent views of Molokini, Kahoolawe, and Lanai as well as a colorful collection of flora.
 Imagine this: to your right, the manicured grounds of a luxury resort, and to your left, fine, white sand and the vast Pacific Ocean.
 Though not a hike in the traditional sense, the Wailea Oceanfront Boardwalk is the perfect spot for a morning run or afternoon stroll.

 2. Hawaii Tropical Botanical Garden